 Karnataka PGCET 2020 Admit Card

-The Karnataka PGCET 2020 hall ticket will be available online in the month of September/October, 2020 on the official website.
+The authority has released the Karnataka PGCET 2020 hall ticket on October 7, 2020 at the official website.
 Candidates should know that Karnataka PGCET 2020 Admit Card will neither be dispatched nor be sent via email or post or courier under any circumstances.

 Karnataka PGCET 2020 Admit Card will contain details such as Candidate’s Name, Passport size photograph, Signature of the candidate, Date of Exam, Time of Exam, Venue of the Examination Centre and Important instructions regarding the examination.